How to Be an Extraordinary Teacher

 The power imbalance between faculty and students leads to many faculty behaving in ways that are tremendously disrespectful of students’ time and getting away with it.
 Sometimes professors seem to intentionally do things to waste students’ time just to clarify how powerful and important they are.
 This is cruel and misguided.

 Come to Class Early.
 I’ve observed many classes where the professor arrives a few minutes after the scheduled class time, fumbles around hooking up a laptop to a projector, searches for some slides to display, and finally gets class started several minutes late.
-Expecting dozens of students to sit around for several minutes waiting for class to start is not respectful of their time, and sends the dangerous message that you don’t think class time is valuable.
+Expecting dozens of students to sit around for several minutes waiting for class to start is not respectful of their time, and sends the dangerous message that you don’t think either the student's time or class time is valuable.

 Don’t Assign Busywork.
 The point of assignments is not for you to have points to count, but to provide good conditions for students to learn interesting, valuable, and important things.
 Don’t assign tasks just to have something to grade.
 Be flexible in your assignments, so students for whom the standard assignment would not be worthwhile can do something else.